-- 8.20 (1) The general rules of origin must be applied for determining the origin of - (a) all goods imported into the Republic, except goods referred to in subsection (2)(a); and - (b) all goods to be exported or exported from the Republic, except goods referred to in subsection (2)(b). - (2) The general rules of origin do not apply to - - (a) goods imported into the Republic and in respect of which preferential tariff treatment is or is to be claimed in the Republic under an ITA conferring preferential tariff treatment on goods originating in a country which is a party to the ITA;49 or - (b) goods to be exported or exported from the Republic and in respect of which preferential tariff treatment is or is to be claimed in the country to which the goods are exported under - - (i) an ITA to which that country is a party conferring preferential tariff treatment on goods of South African origin;50 or - (ii) a GSP implemented in that country for goods of South African origin.51
+&lt;sup>58 The origin of imported goods in respect of which preferential tariff treatment is claimed under an international trade agreement must be determined in accordance with the rules of origin in the agreement (see section 167(2)(a) of the Customs Duty Act).

+- (b) goods to be exported or exported from the Republic and in respect of which preferential tariff treatment is or is to be claimed in the country to which the goods are exported under- - (i) an ITA to which that country is a party conferring preferential tariff treatment on goods of South African origin; or - (ii) a GSP implemented in that country for goods of South African origin.

-Manner in which production cost of goods partially produced in a specific country is to be determined (section 172(3))52
+Manner in which production cost of goods partially produced in a specific country is to be determined (section 171(3))

-8.21 For purposes of section 171(1A)(a) of the Customs Duty Act, the production cost of goods referred to in that section -
+8.21 For purposes of section 171(1A)(a) of the Customs Duty Act, the production cost of goods referred to in that section-